platformatic/platformatic/docs/guides/deployment/dockerize-a-watt-app.md

 npx platformatic compile
 ```

-This step compiles your TypeScript files and outputs them to the specified `outDir`.
+This step automatically compiles your TypeScript files and outputs them to the specified `outDir` during the `npm build` step in the Dockerfile.

 ### Environment Setup